BISO Home > USNC/IUGG Homepage > 2014 AAAS Symposium

 More press from “Santa’s Revenge: The Impacts of Arctic Warming on the Mid-Latitudes":

-L'Agence France-Presse (AFP): Reprinted in Arab News, DNA, El Periódico de Guatemala, El Espectador, France 24, Gulf Times, La Nouvelle Gazette, La Province, La Razón, Ledauphine.com, Le Bien Public, L'Orient Le Jour, Le Point.fr, Phys.org, RTL Info, Tehran Times, Terra Daily, and Yahoo!
-News
+L'Agence France-Presse (AFP): Reprinted in Arab News, DNA, El Periódico de Guatemala, El Espectador, Gulf Times, La Nouvelle Gazette, La Province, La Razón, Ledauphine.com, Le Bien Public, L'Orient Le Jour, Le Point.fr, Phys.org, RTL Info, and Terra Daily

 Ars Technica: Santa’s revenge: melting Arctic ice may be driving this winter’s chill